Text by Lyndsey Walsh

 Guy Ben-Ary, Nathan Thompson, and Sebastian Diecke form the transdisciplinary collaborative team behind the work Bricolage.
-Bricolage debuted the 6th February 2020 at the Fremantle Arts Centre in Western Australia and was produced by the Perth International Arts Festival in partnership with SymbioticA Centre of Excellence in Biological Arts at the University of Western Australia.
+Bricolage debuted on February 6, 2020, at the Fremantle Arts Centre in Western Australia and was produced by the Perth International Arts Festival in partnership with SymbioticA Centre of Excellence in Biological Arts at the University of Western Australia.
 The work is an amalgamation of years of research into the techniques and materials of past, present, and a potential future.
 This collaborative research effort has culminated in the production of living microscopic biological automatons made up of human heart muscle cells that have been embedded into silk structures.
 What was originally an ambitious undertaking, Bricolage has come to achieve a deep level of exploration into biological materiality that has yet to be seen in the field of Bio-Art.

-While Berlin-based stem cell biologist Dr Sebastian Diecke served as the scientific collaborator for the work, both Ben-Ary and Thompson themselves are no strangers to working with stem cells in their own creative practices.
+While Berlin-based stem cell biologist Dr Sebastian Diecke served as the scientific collaborator for the work, Ben-Ary and Thompson are no strangers to working with stem cells in their own creative practices.
 Having previously collaborated with each other on the work cellF, which featured a neural net derived from induced pluripotent stem cells that could be stimulated by human musicians, Ben-Ary and Thompson are acutely aware of the difficulties and intricacies creating within the material world of stem cells.
 Coming together to work on Bricolage, Thompson and Ben-Ary decided to push the ideas of their ‘surrogate performer’ even further to create a series of alchemical transformations that have resulted in a self-assembling and twitching automaton as a form of a living kinetic sculpture.

 Asserting itself as an act of ‘biological alchemy’, Bricolage instigates an investigation into the almost sorcery-like processes behind the metamorphosis of living materials.
 Starting originally with a drop of blood, Ben-Ary, Thompson, and Diecke worked through a series of transformations that enabled them to create their twitching heart muscle cells.
 Additionally, Bricolage’s ‘alchemy’ goes beyond the realm of stem cells and encompasses transformations of liquid silk into a jelly-like solid using novel light-printing techniques and clay that has been used to build the incubator housing and sustaining the life of these enigmatic and novel living entities.